 Did you ever consider the possibility that you could fly aboard a B-17?
 It's possible!

 Experience the sights and sounds of a vintage B-17.
-Feel the rush as you begin the take-off roll and four 1200-horsepower engines go to full throttle.
+Feel the rush as you begin the take-off roll as four 1200-horsepower engines go to full throttle.
 Try to imagine how it must have felt flying into combat over occupied Europe for the first time.

 This is a once-in-a-lifetime adventure that you'll never forget.
 Here are three organizations that have refurbished B-17s that you can fly aboard:

 Aluminum Overcast of the EAA Aviation Foundation: